Diarrhea

 - Norovirus infection

-- Salmonella infection (or other infections that may occur from bacteria)
+- Salmonella infection or other infections that may be caused by bacteria.

 - Shigella infection